Uber Insurance Policy Limits in Texas

 As an Uber driver in Texas, being involved in a motor vehicle accident is a serious matter that should be taken seriously.
 Knowing the steps to take and where to seek help can simplify handling these situations.

-First, reporting the crash to Uber is important to ensure your rights are protected.
+First, reporting the crash to Uber is important to protect your rights.
 This will also streamline any insurance or legal issues that may arise following the event.

 If needed, it’s best practice to seek out other resources, such as lawyers specializing in car crashes.
 Injury lawyers have more experience negotiating with drivers dealing with claims when the Uber driver is hurt and the accident was not their fault.